Let’s go back to a very basic concept – the very idea behind “Why We Care” about the quality of the picture and sound that our customers experience.

 Which means that your job is to help create that effect.
 You participate in the Artistic Intent by making certain that your tools are operating at the optimum level possible.

 Nobody ever says, “I think I am going to present ‘Horrible’ today.”
 The opposite, “I think I will present ‘Perfect’ today,” is not going to happen either.
 Perhaps the best description might be, “Appropriate Compromise.”
+I’ll project the best I can with what is available.

 And that is our job, to give you tools and information so you can do that easily and well.
 Let us know what we can do for you, so when that magic day arrives when a director or cinematographer or sound editor comes up to you and says, “Thanks, that was just right”, you know that you did something to make it that way.